Police van: History

-Early police vans were in the form of horse-drawn carriages, with the carriage being in the form of a secure holding cell.
-Frank Fowler Loomis designed the first police patrol wagon.
-These panel trucks became known as "pie wagons", due to their fancied resemblance to delivery vans used by bakeries.
-That usage had faded by the 1970s.
-In the modern age, motorised police vans replaced the older Black Maria and paddy wagon types as they were usually crudely adapted for accommodation of prisoners.
+The precursor to police vans were police horse-drawn carriages, with the carriage serving as a secure mobile holding cell to transport arrested suspects.
+The American inventor Frank Fowler Loomis designed the first motorized patrol wagon out of a panel truck for the Akron Police Department in 1899.
+These trucks became known as "pie wagons" due to their fancied resemblance to delivery vans used by bakeries.

-The need for a secure police van was realised when prisoners who were resisting arrest needed to be transported.
+Early police vans were usually crudely adapted for accommodation of prisoners.
+The need for a secure police van was realized when prisoners who were resisting arrest needed to be transported.
 The concern was that if transported in a conventional patrol car, the prisoner might attack the officers during the journey.

-To combat this, police vans were designed with a fixed steel cage in the rear of the vehicle effectively separating the prisoner from the officers.
+To combat this, police vans were designed with a fixed steel cage in the rear of the vehicle, effectively separating the prisoner from the officers.